OMNIFITAPP/OMNIFIT/README.md

 - Clear Call-to-Action (CTA) button to drive user engagement.

 ### 2. **About Section**
-- Highlights the purpose and values of the fitness club.
+- Highlights the purpose and values of the fitness app.

 ### 3. **Features Section**
 - Details key offerings like state-of-the-art equipment, personalized programs, and community support.